 (e) Government agencies and non-profit entities may request to be invoiced for services.
 Reservations should be made at least 30 days prior to arrival.
 The department must receive payment within 25 days of the date the reservation is made.
-If payment is not received within this time frame, the department will cancel the reservation.
-The government agency or non-profit entity remains responsible for the \$8 transaction fee for each reservation request.
+If payment is not received the department will cancel the reservation.
+The department will bill for the \$8 transaction fee for each reservation.